julianlam/feps/scripts/README.md

-# tools for fep editors
+# tools for fep facilitators

 Please follow the steps in configuration before following "Merge a FEP".